verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] The simultaneous pride and pain I felt.
 - [ ] If that's your interpretation, I welcome it.
 - [ ] Secretly bend the laws of the universe
 - [ ] You just figured out you're mortal.
+Just a bag of cells and waste with an expiration date.